Food

 Okra

-came to the Caribbean and the U.S. in the 1700s, probably
+came to the Caribbean and the US in the 1700s, probably

 brought by slaves from West Africa, and was introduced